 The NJ sports betting market has proven to be a mobile one.

-In fact, there are nine online and mobile sports betting products live in the Garden State, and in September 2018, these operations combined to generate more revenue than all the in-person retail sportsbooks across NJ put together.
+In fact, there are 13 online and mobile sports betting products live in the Garden State, and in March 2019, these operations combined to generate more revenue than all the in-person retail sportsbooks across NJ put together.
 The gap between the two sports betting sectors has only widened since then.

-The NJ sports betting market is a growing one and NJ online and mobile sports betting apps are now setting the pace.
+The New Jersey sports betting market is a growing one and NJ online and mobile sports betting apps are now setting the pace.

 Best NJ sportsbook apps